What Is Motivational Interviewing Therapy?

 Before clients enter substance abuse treatment, it’s likely that loved ones have already shown concern.
-Yet the confrontational approach that comes with “talking sense” into an addict is frequently unsuccessful, making the addict resentful and angry instead of feeling inspired to change.
+Yet the confrontational approach that comes with “talking sense” into a person with an addiction is frequently unsuccessful, making them resentful and angry instead of feeling inspired to change.

-Motivational interviewing therapy is a different way to encourage addicts to get clean.
-The American Addiction Centers counselors who use this technique don’t shy away from the addiction, but they also don’t argue with the addict or tell them what he or she “must” do.
+Motivational interviewing therapy is a different way to encourage individuals struggling with addiction to get clean and start recovery.
+The American Addiction Centers counselors who use this technique don’t shy away from the addiction, but they also don’t argue with the client or tell them what he or she “must” do.
 Treatment options are discussed in a nonjudgmental, back-and-forth manner, as the addict actively contributes ideas and possible solutions during the discussion.

 - Thinking about quitting: motivational interviewing can raises the issue of smoking in the first place, help guide a discussion on the pros and cons of cigarettes, and finally, help the client decide to stop.

 - Actually quitting: during this phase, counselors will provide practical advice on stopping, which may include “plan a day,” “stick to it,” “prepare for danger times” or “plan lots to do.”

 - Staying cigarette-free: whether the habit is cigarettes or substance abuse, motivational interviewing plays a key role in relapse prevention.
 Counselors will continue to monitor clients’ progress.
 During moments that the client’s will is tested, counselors are there to provide positive encouragement.

 What Are Your Payment Options for Motivational Interviewing Therapy?

 At American Addiction Centers, our comprehensive, individualized client care includes motivational interviewing, as well as other state-of-the-art, proven techniques.
 Don’t put off the treatment you or your loved one needs.
 Call us at .